 The trail junction at Maple Camp (WP: N31.84985 W109.19837, 5650 ft) has a trail (#240) that climbs steeply up the south side of the canyon toward Horseshoe Saddle and Burro Springs.
-A ten-minute walk up this trail rewards with spectacular views of rock formations that line the South Fork Canyon.
+A ten-minute walk up this trail rewards spectacular views of rock formations that line the South Fork Canyon.

 There is an old trail marked on the USGS topo maps that connect the South Fork and Snowshed Trails that I have looked for over the past couple of years.
 I have found traces of this trail about one mile above Maple Camp on the South Fork Trail.
-There are two drainages that come down from Snowshed Ridge and the trail climbs north and west along the western drainage coming down from Fossil Saddle.
+Two drainages come down from Snowshed Ridge, and the trail climbs north and west along the western drainage coming down from Fossil Saddle.
 From Snowshed Trail at Fossil Saddle, the trail to the spring (seep) is overgrown with many trees across it.

 There is also an "illegals" trail that leaves the South Fork at about the same spot as the old trail but goes straight up the eastern drainage to Cypress Saddle.
 In the Cachor Taylor book, "It is 1 mile (from Maple Camp) to the junction with the old trail up to Snowshed Ridge.
-The 2 miles, 2000 foot climb to Cypress Saddle, in spite of its initial appearance, has totally disappeared for most of its length."
+The 2 miles, 2000 foot climb to Cypress Saddle, despite its initial appearance, has disappeared for most of its length."
 (Note that he says the trail goes to Cypress, not Fossil Saddle).
 Ron Pelech noted an apple tree in bloom in April 2008 on the north side of the trail in this same area.

 N.B.
 MapSource Topo has the Monte Vista Lookout mislocated about 1/4 mile west of the trail.
 The latitude is correct, but the longitude is not.
 The lookout's actual location is N31.82517, W109.31534 (not 109.23153), about 5 miles to the west.